|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 … hear us; and grant that we, to whom thou hast given an hearty desire to pray, may, by thy mighty aid, be defended and comforted in all dangers and adversities …

 The Collect starts as they often do by asking God to hear us.
 It seems to me that this is rather odd a thing to ask as He hears us all the time; the problem is that when we need His Help we so rarely ask, then when He answers, we will not hear Him.
 That being said, when we do accept the Holy Ghost’s Help to pray, we can expect to receive spiritual, mental and physical comfort from God.
 But, as the old radio talk show personality Bruce Williams was fond of saying, “If you don’t ask, you don’t get.”
 So, ask.
 And don’t be afraid to ask, as God can help us with whatever difficulties we happen to be facing.
-No problem is too big to help, with God’s help, that is.
+No problem is too big for God to solve in our lives.
 We are talking about the same God who parted the waters of the Red Sea, who inflicited the 12 plagues on the Egyptians, who took Abraham and made him the patriarch of a great nation, whose Son rose up from the dead.
 With all of these deeds and many more that He has done, do you think your problems are too big for Him to handle?
 I do not think so!
+We just have to trust in Him that He can and will help us.
+We just have to let him into our hearts, souls and minds and gives us the guidance that we need to carry out actions for Him on this Earth.

 We must pay attention to the world around us and take care not to fall prey to the devil, for he is constantly looking for ways to help us drift off our path towards heaven.
 We must keep situational awareness at all times, so we do not fall into any of his traps that he has laid out for us.
 You must understand that other Christians come from the same pool you do, humanity, they have the same frailties and problems you do.
 We all are the sinful creatures in the pattern of Adam.
 The word pictures painted of “your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour” is both vivid and true!
 It is not enough to just not follow the devil and look to him for help.
 We must actively turn away his so called help and look to God for Guidance, Help and Comfort.
 We must fight our evil nature which would lead us towards the side of the devil and to follow the voice of our Creator, of His Son Jesus, by the guidance of the Holy Spirit and stand fast in His Word.